Libby White

 Information

 ‘Te papakāinga o ngā Kuaka’ is a series of spatial interventions that communicate the untold narratives of Waitara in the form of a bird conservational area along the New Plymouth Coastal walkway extension to Waitara.
 While facilitating a habitat for both the sea-birds and humans to coexist harmoniously and challenging the standard New Plymouth Coastal walkway design, the interventions weave Waitara’s unique cultural and historical narratives into multiple spaces.
+These spatial interventions represent narratives of the ‘kuaka’ (bar-tailed godwit), one of Aotearoa’s endangered native sea-birds, which is specifically significant to Waitara.
+Designed in partnership with her whānau, who are mana whenua, this project was an opportunity to engage with Waitara locals to discover their hometown narratives, creating an inclusive design.
+Libby White (Te Atiawa) is a spatial designer specifically attracted to projects that contribute to environmental awareness, heritage site access and interpretation, urban renewal, and community focussed public art.

 Bachelor of Design (Hons)